The Conciergerie is an architectural gem with Gothic features and is a gateway to the history of one of the country’s darkest times.

-After that, the Conciergerie took form in the 14th century and functioned as the Kingdom’s new Parliament and official administrative office.
+After that, the Conciergerie took form in the 14th century and functioned as the Kingdom’s new parliament and official administrative office.

-And in the 18th century, it functioned as a prison during the French Revolution.
+In the 18th century, it functioned as a prison during the French Revolution.

 How long will it take to visit La Conciergerie?

-If you want a quick visit to the La Conciergerie, then one hour to 90 minutes should be enough for you.
+If you want a quick visit to La Conciergerie, then one hour to 90 minutes should be enough for you.

-But if you want to explore the stunning monument and grasp its history intimately, it should take you about 2 hours to visit the medieval Palace.
+But if you want to explore the stunning monument and grasp its history intimately, it should take you about 2 hours to visit the medieval palace.